 - 66% of perpetrators are family members.

-In 2018, we partnered with the Wayne County Sheriff’s Office and Neighborhood Legal Services Michigan to develop and implement an Elder Abuse Prevention In-Action Collaborative to extend that training to Wayne County Sheriff Community Chaplains and mobilize the support to build a broader awareness about elder abuse, neglect, and exploitation to increase reporting of crimes committed to elderly and vulnerable adult through their networks of faith based organizations.
+DAAA is partnered with the Wayne County Sheriff’s Office and Neighborhood Legal Services Michigan to implement an Elder Abuse Prevention In-Action Collaborative to provide training to Wayne County Sheriff Community Chaplains.
+The goal is to mobilize support and build a broader awareness about elder abuse, neglect, and exploitation to increase reporting of crimes committed to elderly and vulnerable adult through their networks of faith based organizations.